-Matthew Williamson is world-renowned for his highly recognisable signature aesthetic: a master of print, embellishment, attention to detail and kaleidoscopic colour.
-Matthew’s collections encapsulate a bohemian spirit and a laid back sense of glamour.
+Matthew Williamson is world-renowned for his highly recognisable signature aesthetic.
+A master of print, embellishment and kaleidoscopic colour, the collections reflect a refined yet spirited sense of glamour, inspired by global and artistic influences.

 Matthew Williamson was born in Manchester in 1971.
 He grew up and studied there until the age of 17, when he was offered a place on the fashion degree course at Central Saint Martins College, London.
 Matthew graduated from Central Saint Martins with a BA in Fashion Design and Printed Textiles in 1994.